Lil Nas X discography

-American rapper and singer-songwriter Lil Nas X has released one studio album, two extended plays (EP), one mixtape and ten singles.
+American rapper and singer-songwriter Lil Nas X has released one studio album, three extended plays (EP), one mixtape, 25 singles (including three as a featured artist), and six promotional singles.
 The release of his country rap single "Old Town Road", achieved viral popularity in early 2019 and climbed the music charts internationally and became diamond certified by November of that same year.
 Lil Nas X released his second EP, titled 7 in 2019 through Columbia Records.
-Two more singles were released from the EP "Panini" and "Rodeo".
-His debut studio album, Montero was released in 2021 through Columbia Records.
-The album was preceded by the chart-topping singles "Montero (Call Me by Your Name)" and "Industry Baby", as well as "Sun Goes Down".
+Two more singles were released from the EP—"Panini" and "Rodeo".
+His debut studio album, Montero, was released in 2021 through Columbia Records.
+The album was preceded by the Billboard Hot 100 chart-topping singles "Montero (Call Me by Your Name)" and "Industry Baby", as well as "Sun Goes Down".